itpartnersillinois/.github/profile/README.md

-# Welcome to the IT Partners Github organization.
+# Welcome to the IT Partners GitHub organization.

-See our tutorial in https://github.com/itpartnersillinois/.github/blob/main/README.md
+See our [tutorial repository](https://github.com/itpartnersillinois/.github) to get started!